 How should I dispose of my ink cartridge?

-It is important to educate ourselves on the proper disposal of empty and unused ink cartridges, since a single ink cartridge takes years and years of decomposition while damaging the soil and potentially leaking those harmful chemicals into the groundwater.
-The good news is that almost all ink and toner cartridges can be recycled and reused; both unused and empty cartridges.
-It is estimated that reusing ink cartridges could save an incredible 11 million gallons of oil in just seven months.
-Imagine if we all put our efforts into this.
-We could reduce our oil consumption and help reduce the amount of waste that ends up in landfills and aquifers.
 Depending on whether you are trying to get rid of unused ink and toner or dispose of an empty one, you have some options on how to get rid of it.
 Empty cartridges can usually be brought to ink cartridge recycling centers to recover some of the resources consumed in the manufacturing process.
 Remember to do this immediately after the cartridge is finished, to prevent the residual ink from drying out and making it more difficult to clean and/or recycle.
-If you are trying to get rid of unused ink or toner cartridges that you don’t need anymore, consider selling those cartridges to a company like WeBuyToner who takes your unwanted cartridges and resells them to people who do need them.
+If you are trying to get rid of unused ink or toner cartridges that you don’t need anymore, consider selling those cartridges to a company like WeBuyToner which takes your unwanted cartridges and resells them to people who do need them.
 This has a win-win-win factor; you get money for an unwanted item, the ink cartridge gets a second life and the cartridges doesn’t end up in the landfill.

 How WeBuyToner Reduces Their Ink Cartridges Waste.

 We start with the way we buy ink cartridges from people who don’t need them.
 At WeBuyToner, we rescue ink cartridges that are about to be thrown out even if they have a slight imperfection on the box.
 We partner with companies like Ink Genie to sell ink and toner products at a discounted price.
-Because we ensure that the product itself is in perfect condition regardless of the condition of the box and is not affected by slight damage in its packaging.
+We ensure that the product itself is in perfect condition regardless of the condition of the box and is not affected by slight damage in its packaging.
 We not only see an opportunity for economic convenience to our customers by having the advantage of being able to buy the best ink and toner products at a discounted price.
-But we are able to have a positive impact on our environmental footprint by preventing waste that would take hundreds of years to decompose.
+But we can have a positive impact on our environmental footprint by preventing waste that would take hundreds of years to decompose.